Academic Catalog

 The ways that public health law and policy impact society.
 The course examines the interrelated response from government, health professionals, the media, and other stakeholders.
 Students discuss the response methods of public health officials in pandemic or epidemic emergencies, including the communication of health policies to the public.
 Students consider legal and ethical matters and how community safety and preparedness can be encouraged.
 Through case studies and current events students examine these and other dilemmas.

-PUBH 580 · Public Health, Cinema, and Social Media 3 Credits
+PUBH 580 · Data Reporting and Strategic Comm in Public Health 3 Credits

 PUBH 610 · Leadership Practices in Public Health 3 Credits